-Operations Manual template: a document completed by the former CDA, often in collaboration with the School Principal, which contains all the required information to facilitate the transition of responsibilities.
+Operations Manual template: a document completed by the former CDA, often in collaboration with the school principal, which contains all the required information to facilitate the transition of responsibilities.

-Month-by-Month template: a blank version for you to add your monthly activities/tasks to add your monthly activities/tasks
+Month-by-Month template: a blank version for you to add your monthly activities & tasks

-Examples from Bobbie Variantzas, Laurier MacDonald CLC: completed CLC Month-by-month overview and a completed Operations Manual
+Examples from Bobbie Variantzas, Laurier MacDonald CLC: completed CLC Month-by-month overview and a completed Operations Manual (CLC LMAC).